Keynote Speakers

 Bio:

-Sanjiv Kumar is a Google Fellow and VP at Google Research, where he leads a team focused on the theory and applications of large ML Foundational Models and Generative AI.
-His recent research interests include rethinking existing modeling and computing paradigms in LLMs, with a focus on developing alternative techniques that allow fast training and inference.
-He also leads the development of massive-scale similarity search techniques, which are widely adopted in Google and the open-source community.
-He has published more than 100 papers and holds 60+ patents in the area of ML and Computer Vision.
-His work on the convergence of Adam received the Best Paper Award at ICLR 2018.
-He is an action editor of JMLR and holds a Ph.D. from the School of Computer Science at Carnegie Mellon University.
+Sanjiv Kumar is a Google Fellow and VP at Google Research, where he is leading a team on theory and applications of large ML Foundational Models and Generative AI.
+His recent research interests include rethinking existing modeling and compute paradigms in LLMs with a focus on developing alternative techniques that allow fast training and inference.
+He also leads development of massive scale similarity search techniques, which are widely adopted in Google and the open-source community.
+He has published more than 125 papers and holds 60+ patents in the area of ML and Computer Vision.
+His work on convergence of Adam received the best paper award in ICLR, 2018.
+He is an action editor of JMLR and holds a PhD from the School of Computer Science at Carnegie Mellon University.
+More information can be found at: http://www.sanjivk.com.